data-iitd/TechTrack/dataset/README.md

 Along with individual models for each property, we also train a combined BERT-based classifier to predict property values for each property type.
 Here, we train a single model on multiple properties, with each property trained on respective training rows.

 [`./setup_2/bert`](setup_2/bert/) contains the data for this setup.

+<a id="setup-3-training-on-first-n-steps-of-procedure"></a>
+### Setup 3: Training on first *n* steps of procedure
+To give BERT model context of previous steps while training, we extend embeddings by training BERT with first *n* steps for every <i>n<sup>th</sup></i> step in the procedure.
+We do this only for state-type properties, since for event-type properties, only that particular step for which the prediction is being made is causing the state change.
+Model is trained to predict the actual state of entity at every step, individually for each property.

+[`./setup_3/bert`](setup_3/bert/) contains the data for this setup.

 <a id="how-to-use-it"></a>